baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 ## Results

+We trained the model with the hyperparameters above.
+Statistics:
+* Train Loss: 2.4 \cdot 10^-5
+* Validation Loss: 6.1 \cdot 10^-5
+* Test Loss: 10.1 \cdot 10^-5

 After training the model for the mentioned period, feeding the test data to get a prediction and then giving the actual & predicted prices to the bot, we got the following:

 <p class="aligncenter">